OutSystems/docs-product/src/deliver-mobile/mobile-apps-build-service/androidx.md

 <div class="info" markdown="1">

-Applies only to Mobile Apps.
+Applies only to Mobile Apps using MABS 6.3 to MABS 9.

 </div>

-AndroidX is a new and much improved Android support library.
+AndroidX is an improved Android support library.
 The Android developers no longer maintain Support Library after Android 9.0 (API level 28).
 This document shows how to create native builds with AndroidX.

 <div class="info" markdown="1">